isomerpages/mlaw-acd/_regulated-dealers/Regulation Coverage.md

 #### Use of Ministry of Law Logo

 Unauthorised use of the Ministry of Law logo would tantamount to a trade mark infringement.
 If it is currently displayed on your websites and publicity materials without authorisation, please remove it <u>immediately</u>.

+#### <a id="Investments are Not Covered Under the Regulations"></a> Investments are Not Covered Under the Regulations

+Precious stones and precious metals may be offered in various forms of investment schemes, financial products and services by the registered dealers.
+These offerings as a form of investment and wealth solutions are **<u>not</u>** approved by Ministry of Law nor regulated under the PSPM Act.

+Exercise caution and conduct sufficient research on any investment schemes.

+MoneySense is Singapore’s national financial education programme.
+Useful information relating to investments is available at [https://www.moneysense.gov.sg/investments](https://www.moneysense.gov.sg/investments){:target="_blank"}.
+Useful MoneySense Consumer Alerts and resources include:
+ * Dealing with unregulated persons [https://www.moneysense.gov.sg/articles/2018/11/dealing-with-unregulated-persons](https://www.moneysense.gov.sg/articles/2018/11/dealing-with-unregulated-persons){:target="_blank"}
+ * How to spot an investment scam [https://www.moneysense.gov.sg/articles/2018/10/how-to-spot-an-investment-scam](https://www.moneysense.gov.sg/articles/2018/10/how-to-spot-an-investment-scam){:target="_blank"}

+If you suspect that an investment scheme could be fraudulent or is being misused for any illicit activity, you should consider reporting it to the police immediately at [https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html](https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html){:target="_blank"} or at any Neighbourhood Police Centre.